 Current offer: Get a $100 statement credit when you open an Orbitz Rewards Visa and spend $1,500 in the first 90 days from account opening.

 Who's eligible to earn this bonus?: You can earn this bonus only one time.
 So cardholders who have held this card in the past and already earned the bonus once won't be able to get it a second time.

 But the Orbitz Visa's sign-up bonus is mediocre at best when compared with other cards’ sign-up bonuses.
 Many of these travel cards have welcome bonuses worth hundreds of dollars — and also offer extra perks that boost the value of the card even more.

-One example: The Chase Sapphire Preferred® Card lets you Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+One example: The Chase Sapphire Preferred® Card lets you Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 (However, you do have to spend substantially more to get the bonus.)
 And the Wells Fargo Propel American Express® card offers a Earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months - that's a $200 cash redemption value.
 That's double the value of the Orbitz Rewards Visa Card's sign-up bonus with a lower spending requirement.

 That said, you do get an extra benefit when you open the Orbitz Rewards Visa Card: complimentary Orbitz Rewards Gold status and perks.